-This training program is aimed at enhancing the knowledge of frontline staff frontline staff in caring for people with dementia using a palliative care approach.
+This training program is aimed at enhancing the knowledge of frontline staff in caring for people with dementia using a palliative care approach.
 This program focuses on promoting quality of life and comfort for individuals living with dementias and their families, with particular emphasis on late stage and end of life.
 Participants will explore their own beliefs around dying and how it impacts care as well as examine what a palliative care approach means through a dementia lens.

 - Define palliative care including its values and principles